Why Is Provolone Cheese So Expensive? (Explained!)

 Are There Less Expensive Alternatives to Provolone Cheese?

-If you can’t really justify purchasing provolone, it is possible to find alternative options that are less expensive.
+If you can’t justify purchasing provolone, it is possible to find less expensive alternative options.

 Provolone is known for its melting ability and is popular in pasta dishes, so the closest alternative would be mozzarella, which is considerably cheaper.